MaRRS Spelling Bee: Competition

 The competition was started in 2003 and now close to a million students participate in the competition annually.

 The First International Championship was conducted in Mumbai on 17 April 2007.
 Arjun B. Nair from Infant Jesus School, Kerala, was the first overall champion.

 The Second International Championship was conducted on 8 November 2009 at two venues, Delhi and Dubai.
 20 students from the Dubai centre and 60 students from the Indian centre qualified for the final round.

+Swetha Reddi of Ramakrishna public school, Visakhapatnam won the International championship for Category IV.
 Shivani Nirgudkar of Thakur Public School, Mumbai, was adjudged the best performer of the competition.

 The Third International Championship was held at Nexus International School in Malaysia.
 Aditi D. Joshi of Manovikas School, Goa (India), was the best performer of the year.

 The Fourth International Championship was held at Al Nahda Girls' School in Al Mushrif, Abu Dhabi.
 Juzer Malbari of Christ Church School in Mumbai was the best performer.

 The Fifth International Championship was held at GCC International School, Thane, Maharasthra, Mumbai.
 Sidharth Ramchandra of the Brigade School in Karnataka was the best performer and Abhinand-P of Palghat Lions School, Kerala, was the Star speller.